What does corporate social responsibility (CSR) mean?

 - Strengthened relationship between company and society

-Corporate responsibility, corporate citizenship vs. corporate social responsibility
+Corporate responsibility (CR), corporate citizenship vs. corporate social responsibility (CSR)

 In recent years, many companies have increasingly used the term Corporate Responsibility (CR) as a substitute for CSR.
-CR places greater emphasis on economic responsibility and corporate governance.
+CR focuses more on economic responsibility and corporate governance.
 Corporate social responsibility (CSR) is often reduced to the social dimension of sustainability, which can lead to misunderstandings.

 Corporate citizenship refers to a company's commitment as a "good citizen" in society.
 It is about assuming responsibility beyond the legal requirements by actively supporting social, ecological and economic initiatives that promote the common good.
 This often involves donations or sponsorship.

-Corporate social responsibility manifests itself in a variety of initiatives.
-Each company must decide for itself what responsibility it wishes to assume towards society.
+Corporate social responsibility (CSR) can be reflected in a variety of different measures.
+Each company must decide for itself which areas to focus on.
 The CSR model does not prescribe any fixed recommendations.
 Possible CSR measures for companies include, for example

 - Social projects to support disadvantaged groups